kuzzleio/documentation/src/api/1/controller-document/search/index.md

 {{{since "1.0.0"}}}

-Search documents.
+Searches documents.

 There is a limit to how many documents can be returned by a single search query.
 That limit is by default set at 10000 documents, and you can't get over it even with the `from` and `size` pagination options.

-To handle larger result sets, you have to either create a cursor by using the `scroll` option, or, if you sort the results, the Elasticsearch's [search_after command](https://www.elastic.co/guide/en/elasticsearch/reference/5.6/search-request-search-after.html).
+To handle larger result sets, you have to either create a cursor by providing a value to the `scroll` option or, if you sort the results, by using the Elasticsearch [search_after](https://www.elastic.co/guide/en/elasticsearch/reference/5.6/search-request-search-after.html) command.

 ---